nirban1123/rdp/README.md

-# Chrome Remote Desktop Setup Script
+l# Chrome Remote Desktop Setup Script

 This repository contains a bash script to automate the installation and configuration of Chrome Remote Desktop on a Linux system.
 The script also installs the XFCE desktop environment and Firefox browser, and creates a new user.